pedonc/Windows-Deployment/README.md

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with … Texts." line with this:
+If you have Invariant Sections, Front-Cover Texts and Back-Cover Texts, replace the "with â€¦ Texts." line with this:

 with the Invariant Sections being LIST THEIR TITLES, with the Front-Cover Texts being LIST, and with the Back-Cover Texts being LIST.
 If you have Invariant Sections without Cover Texts, or some other combination of the three, merge those two alternatives to suit the situation.